-Section 604 Electrical Equipment, Wiring and Hazards
+Electrical Equipment, Wiring and Hazards

 604.1.1 is hereby added as follows: Electrical Disconnect.
 When the main electrical disconnect is located on the interior of a building, the installation of a remote main power electrical shunt trip/switch shall be required on the exterior in a location that is protected from the elements as approved in advance and in writing by the fire code official.
-A remote main power electrical shunt trip/switch shall be no smaller than 8 inches in width and 12 inches in height with reflective letters no smaller than 1 inch in height marked with "MAIN POWER SHUNT TRIP/SWITCH" and placed on the exterior of the house near the main power electrical shunt trip/switch.
+A remote main power electrical shunt trip/switch shall have a permanently mounted, weatherproof placard.
+The placard shall be no smaller than 8 inches in width and 12 inches in height with reflective letters no smaller than 1 inch in height marked with "MAIN POWER SHUNT TRIP/SWITCH" and placed on the exterior of the house near the main power electrical shunt trip/switch.

-Section 607 Commercial Kitchen Hoods
+Commercial Kitchen Hoods